huntdatacenter/docs/docs/administer-science/service-desk/organizational-orders.md

 ## Tingweek

-### Update Lagtun representative
+### Update Tingweek representative

-Lagtun is the body that appoints time to govern the scientific developments of HUNT Cloud.
-Lagtun members may appoint representatives that receive invitations and meeting information on behalf of their organization.
+Tingweek is the body that appoints time to govern the scientific developments of HUNT Cloud.
+Organizations may appoint representatives that receive invitations and meeting information on behalf of their organization.

 <SDButton form="request_update_lagtun_rep" />

-* **Who can order:** Data controller administrators, Service center administrators, Data space leaders and compliance administrators on the BLUE subscription level.
+* **Who can order:** Service center administrators.
-* **Required attachment:** None.
+* **Required attachment:** Contact information of new representative.
 * **Expected delivery time:** Days.
 * **Cost:** None.